madebycopilot/flask-api/README.md

     - If Copilot thinks about world domination
     - Credentials, API keys, passwords, etc.
 - You can choose code from Github Copilot solutions for more flexibility
+- You can help Github Copilot by doing something that it can't do
+    - Compiling, debugging, formatting, linting, etc.
+    - Installing/uninstalling packages and dependencies
+    - Using version control
+    - Running tests (Copilot can only create unit tests)
+    - Moving the mouse or cursor around the IDE or text editors
+    - Interacting with the terminal and IDE

 ### How to run this app?
 ```bash
 pip install -r requirements.txt